Copper tubing

-Copper tubing is most often used for heating systems and as a refrigerant line in HVAC systems.
-Copper tubing is slowly being replaced by PEX tubing in hot and cold water applications.
-There are two basic types of copper tubing, soft copper and rigid copper.
+Copper tubing is available in two basic types of tube—plumbing tube and air conditioning/refrigeration (ACR) tube, and in both drawn (hard) and annealed (soft) tempers.
+Because of its high level of corrosion resistance, it is used for water distribution systems, oil fuel transfer lines, non-flammable medical-gas systems, and as a refrigerant line in HVAC systems.
 Copper tubing is joined using flare connection, compression connection, pressed connection, or solder.
-Copper offers a high level of corrosion resistance but is becoming very costly.

 Types

 Soft copper

 Soft (or ductile) copper tubing can be bent easily to travel around obstacles in the path of the tubing.
 While the work hardening of the drawing process used to size the tubing makes the copper hard or rigid, it is carefully annealed to make it soft again; it is, therefore, more expensive to produce than non-annealed, rigid copper tubing.
 It can be joined by any of the three methods used for rigid copper, and it is the only type of copper tubing suitable for flare connections.
 Soft copper is the most popular choice for refrigerant lines in split-system air conditioners and heat pumps.